kvakvs/tx/README.md

 web browser via webserver listening to localhost.

 Given an arbitrary term, saves it temporarily and creates an unique URL to it (similar to Pastebin but with faster/manual expiration).
-Clicking in your console window will open web browser and load a page with tree-like term structure.
+Clicking the URL in your console window will open web browser and load a page with tree-like term structure.

 Uses only standard Erlang libraries (inets), no external dependencies.